OrangeWhip248/fossrecommendations/Phones.md

 Infinity -  A private reddit client that is very pretty

+Stealth - A more private reddit client that doesn't need a login

 NewPipe - A private YouTube client that supports video downloading

 Signal - A private messaging client.
 Note: SMS still isn't secure so both people must have signal for Tull security